Come along to our next college open day

 Those that meet the required standard will be invited to trials that take place at the start of the academic year.
 Applicants for the squads are also eligible for Hartpury Equine Scholarships, which provide financial support alongside the equestrian coaching programme available.

-The Elite and Elite Development Squad applications will be considered from Horse and Rider Combinations that have competed successfully at the following levels:
+The Elite applications will be considered from horse and rider combinations that have competed successfully within the last twelve months at the following levels:

-Eventing – CCI**/CIC** level and above with points won
+Eventing – CCI**/CIC** level (or equivalent national class) and above with points won

 Dressage – BD Medium level with points won